-Whether it’s a cap proclaiming their love for Glacier, Yellowstone, Zion or the National Parks Service, or a wooly Badlands beanie, National Parks hats make great gift ideas for National Park lovers.
+Whether it’s a cap proclaiming their love for Yosemite or the National Parks Service, or a woolly NPS beanie, National Parks hats make great gift ideas for national park lovers.
 Keeping them looking cool and feeling warm, all at the same time.

 7-9.
 National Parks Socks

 Continuing with the clothing theme, a pair of themed socks is surely among the best US national parks gifts.
 Socks are an affordable gift for both men and women, and they’re also practical.
 This is therefore one present that is guaranteed not to sit at the back of a closet – or be re-gifted.